 TÄLTÄ SIVULTA LÖYDÄT:

-The fur animals are housed in shelter buildings or halls, where each animal has a specific place marked with a kit card.
+Fur animals are housed in shelter buildings or halls, where each animal has a specific place marked with a kit card.
 Shelter buildings are suitable for all fur animals, but halls are only used in mink farming.
 Animals are kept in their natural climate, and they can cope in the farm conditions well all year round.

 Fur production promotes the environment’s nutrient balance, as nutrients are efficiently recycled at fur farms.
 Annually, 50–100 tons of phosphorus is discharged into the environment from fur farms.
-On the other hand, more than 200 tons of phosphorus is removed from the sea every year with Baltic herring used in fur animal feed.
+On the other hand, 150 tons of phosphorus is removed from the sea every year with Baltic herring used in fur animal feed.
 This means that the overall impact is a reduction in the phosphorus levels and eutrophication of the sea.

 Fur farmers operate independently without any state subsidies.
 It is important for producers to anticipate changes in markets and know precisely whether their production levels correspond to demand.